TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 Solving for C5 and C6 leads to a capacitance value of roughly 100 pF at 20 kHz, therefore the required component value for C5 and C6 is 100 pF.

 ##### LM741 Circuit in Differential Configuration
 The LM741 operational amplifier from Texas Instruments [4]. will be used to take the differential output from the TS472 and output a unity gain signal that will be sent to the processing system.
 An operational amplifier can be configured in a differential topology where the output voltage is represented by the following equation: $$V_{out} = \frac{R_{f}} {R_{1}}(V_{2}-V_{1})$$ [5].
 R1 and Rf will be 1 $k\Omega$ to allow the gain (Rf/R1) to be equal to 1, the other required resistances in the circuit will also be equal to 1 $k\Omega$.
 The two input voltages will be OUT+ and OUT- from the TS472 chip respectively, where OUT+ is the positive voltage signal and OUT- is the negative voltage signal [4].
 The output voltage from the designed circuit will be in phase and unity gain version of (OUT+) - (OUT-).
 The maximum power consumption is 100 mW [4], which can be supplied by the power subsystem.
+The differential amplifier will output a continuous time analog voltage signal which meets constraint (5).

 ![image](https://github.com/CarsonDPope/Active-Noise-Control-With-Wall-Transmission-Detection/assets/123108478/eea79e97-25b2-4ab5-a34a-39b72bc1b45b)
 *Figure 3: LT Spice design for LM741 amplifier*